tl-its-umich-edu/placement-exams/README.md

 *   [OpenShift CLI](https://docs.openshift.com/enterprise/3.1/cli_reference/get_started_cli.html)

 While performing any of the actions described below, use a terminal, text editor, or file utility as necessary.
-Some sample command-line instructions are provided for some steps.
+Sample terminal commands are provided for some steps.

 ### Configuration